A Darboux classification of homogeneous Pfaffian forms on graded manifolds: Introduction

-on a vector bundle with bundle coordinates $(x^a,y^i)$.
-The weight vector field defines the concept of \emph{homogeneity} of tensor fields in which the coordinate $x^i$ is homogeneous of weight $w_i$.
-Generally, a tensor field $K$ is homogeneous with weight $w\in\R$, if $\liedv{\n}K=w\cdot K$, where $\liedv{}$ denotes the Lie derivative.
-Note that the weights $w_i$ are arbitrary reals, which is much more general than the standard $\NN$- or $\ZZ$-gradations.
+associated with a vector bundle and written in bundle coordinates $(x^a,y^i)$.
+The weight vector field determines the notion of homogeneity for tensor fields: the coordinate $x^i$ is homogeneous of weight $w_i$, and a tensor field $K$ is said to be homogeneous of weight $w\in\R$ if

+Here $\liedv{}$ denotes the Lie derivative.
+Note that the weights $w_i$ are allowed to be arbitrary real numbers, which goes far beyond the usual $\NN$- or $\ZZ$-gradings.

-\mn All this makes sense for supermanifolds with local coordinates $(x^i)$ (some of them odd, some even).
-The weight vector field is then always even.
-On supermanifolds, besides the weight we have also parity, so by homogeneous tensors of \emph{degree}
+\mn All these notions extend naturally to supermanifolds with local coordinates $(x^i)$, some even and some odd.
+The weight vector field is always even.
+In addition to the weight, one also has parity, so homogeneous tensors of \emph{degree}

-we will understand tensors of parity $\sigma$ and weight $w$.
+are understood to be tensors of parity $\sigma$ and weight $w$.

-\mn Homogeneous differential forms in this sense appear in many geometric situations.
-For instance, homogeneous symplectic structures on so-called \emph{N-manifolds}, a class of homogeneity supermanifolds introduced by Roytenberg \cite{Roytenberg:2002}, and {\v{S}}evera \cite{Severa:2005} (see also \cite{Voronov:2002}), in which the weights of local coordinates are non-negative integers and determine the parity, lead to very interesting structures with many applications.
-Even for weights taking only values $0,1,2$, we get an elegant geometric description of \emph{Courant algebroids} \cite{Liu:1997} as Hamiltonian systems with an odd homological Hamiltonian $\{ H,H\}=0$ \cite{Roytenberg:2002}.
+\mn Homogeneous differential forms in this sense arise in many geometric situations.
+A particularly important class is provided by homogeneous symplectic structures on so-called \emph{N-manifolds}, introduced independently by Roytenberg \cite{Roytenberg:2002} and {\v{S}}evera \cite{Severa:2005} (see also \cite{Voronov:2002}).
+These are homogeneity supermanifolds whose local coordinates have non-negative integer weights compatible with parity.
+Such structures lead to many interesting geometric objects and applications.
+Already for weights restricted to the values $0,1,2$, Roytenberg obtained in \cite{Roytenberg:2002} an elegant description of \emph{Courant algebroids} \cite{Liu:1997} as Hamiltonian systems generated by an odd homological Hamiltonian satisfying

-\mn In this paper, we develop a local description of differential forms which are homogeneous, looking for `Darboux coordinates' which are also homogeneous.
+The aim of this paper is to develop a local theory of homogeneous differential forms and, in particular, to establish Darboux-type theorems in terms of homogeneous coordinates.
 Homogeneous differential forms on vector bundles, studied by Tulczyjew and Urba\'nski in \cite{Tulczyjew:2000}, are polynomial.
-These questions are potentially very useful, when working with homogeneity, but generally not so trivial.
-For instance, if we have a homogeneous Pfaffian of constant class $(2s+1)$, we know that it can be locally written as in (\ref{e1}).
-But \emph{a priori}, the coordinates $(x^i)$ in (\ref{e1}) need not be homogeneous.
-Can we find homogeneous ones?
+The existence of homogeneous Darboux coordinates is therefore a natural question, but one that is far from trivial.
+Indeed, if a homogeneous Pfaffian form has constant class $(2s+1)$, then the classical Darboux theorem guarantees a local representation of the form \eqref{e1}.
+However, the coordinates appearing there need not themselves be homogeneous.
+Can one always choose homogeneous Darboux coordinates?